archiboi69/archestra/readme.md

 ![alt text](img/design_processes.png)

-By offering these expanded services, small architectural firms can:
-1. Increase client engagement and loyalty throughout the project lifecycle
-2. Generate additional revenue streams beyond traditional design fees
-3. Differentiate themselves in a competitive market

 However, it is important to note that small firms may traditionally lack the capacity to offer such a wide range of services due to limited human resources.
 This is where the potential of automation in reducing labor requirements for core design tasks becomes crucial.
-By using technology and automation to streamline their design processes, small firms can free up valuable resources.
+By using technology to streamline their design processes, small firms can free up valuable resources.
 This newfound capacity can then be redirected towards developing and offering these expanded services, allowing small architectural practices to compete more effectively.

-## State-of-the-art
+#### 5. Enhance labor productivity

+The construction industry, including architectural services, has significantly lagged in productivity growth compared to other sectors.
+McKinsey Global Institute (2017) reports that while many industries have seen productivity gains up to 1,500% since the 1940s, construction productivity has stagnated.
+For small architectural practices, wishing to carve their place on the market, enhancing labor productivity is an essential tactic.
+Key ways to increase the output per hour worked include:

+1. Training staff to enhance skills and knowledge
+2. Improving work processes for greater efficiency
+3. Investing in technology, particularly advanced automation tools

+First, training staff to be more knowledgeable and efficient equips employees with the latest industry knowledge, software proficiency, and best practices.
+Well-trained staff can work faster, make fewer errors, and produce higher-quality outputs.
+Moreover, ongoing training can boost employee engagement and retention, contributing to overall productivity and reducing costly turnover (Unger, 2018).

+Second, improving work processes can be particularly beneficial given the iterative nature of design work.
+Architecture involves cycles of refinement and revision, making it well suited for implementing adaptive processes.
+By introducing iterative workflows, firms can minimize work that has to be redone, reduce errors, and firmly include the client in the design process (Waszkiewicz, 2022).
+Additionally, facilitating smooth hand-offs between project phases through solid documentation and collaborative tools can significantly reduce time lost in transitions and improve overall productivity.

+Third, investment in technology can further enhance labor productivity by automating routine tasks, improving information reliability and enabling iterative workflows (Bernstein, 2018).
+Moreover, the combination of data-rich modelling and computation has the potential to significantly reduce the labor intensity of the design process.
+Given the recent advances in these areas, advanced automation will be one of the core tactics explored in this thesis.

+### Innovative business models in practice

-`examples (2-3) of successful firms operating in an innovative model`
+To explore the application of competitive strategies in architectural practice, three firms operating in an innovative business model were analyzed.

+#### 1. Ecologiq (Ekoinbud group)
+Strategy: overall cost leadership

+Client: public education (needs: easy procurement, low total cost (construction and maintenance), fast execution)

+Value proposition: design & build, prefabricated modular timber construction (fast, low operating costs)

+Expanded services: envisioning, programming, site selection, budgeting, bidding, construction, fit-out

+Ecologiq is a daughter company of Ekoinbud group, a general contractor operating in the construction market since 1998.
+Under the Ecologiq brand, the company offers the design & build service for prefabricated timber construction.
+The main clients are public institutions that want to build educational facilities, for which Ecologiq completed over 50 nursery, kindergarten and school projects.

+Ecologiq leverages their prefabricated timber technology to map directly onto the needs of public institutions.
+Public investors are constrained by strict procurement regulations and are often wary of completing the work during election cycles.
+They do not have the resources for construction management and as owners of the facilities they are sensitive to operating costs.

+Ecologiq's value proposition is to offer a design & build contract and guarantee fast execution and low operating costs thanks to prefabricated timber technology.
+They offer a comprehensive service that is sought after by public clients and allows them to manage costs by full control over the design and fabrication process.

+#### 2. Facit Technologies
+Strategy: Differentiation

+Client: private housing (needs: minimizing risk, unique design, fast execution) Value proposition: on-site fabrication technology, turnkey service, cost certainty Expanded services: programming, budgeting, construction, fit-out

+#### 3. Maka.studio
+Strategy: Focus

+Client: medical facilities
+Value proposition: medical design expertise, medical permitting assistance, medical technologist on staff Expanded services: site selection, budgeting, construction management

+Porter argues that choosing only one strategy and focusing all resources on it is the best way to gain a sustainable competitive advantage (Porter, 1998).
+Given the the small scale of sole-proprietor architectural firms, the focus strategy was chosen as the most relevant.

+Choosing buyers with low bargaining power and switching cost, high growth potential, (przedszkole git, ale moze prywatny dom opieki ma wyzszy growth potential).

+### Gaps in SotA = research problem
+### hypothesis
+### restate the aim

 ## Objectives